By A Web Design

 Second Global Conference on Land-Ocean Connections: 2-4 October 2013

-The Second Global Conference on Land - Ocean Connections (GLOC-2) will take place October 2- 4, 2013, in Montego Bay, Jamaica.
-The United Nations Environment Programme and the Government of Jamaica are co-organizers of the conference, the second of its kind, and the first to be convened in Latin America and the Caribbean.
+The Second Global Conference on Land - Ocean Connections (GLOC-2) was held October 2- 4, 2013, in Montego Bay, Jamaica.
+The United Nations Environment Programme and the Government of Jamaica were co-organizers of the conference, the second of its kind.
+All presentations are available in the document library.

 The report “Our Nutrient World: The challenge to produce more food and energy with less pollution”